SFU Climate Research Initiatives

 Simon Fraser University has an active climate change research program.
 Areas of research include greenhouse gas mitigation and sustainable energy systems, climate change impacts and adaptation to climate change.
 SFU is also part of the Pacific Institute for Climate Solutions (PICS).
 Bellow you will find a list of centres and research groups at SFU.

-ACT (Adaptation to Climate Change Team) is a policy planning initiative from SFU designed to develop timely options for sustainable adaptation to climate change impacts.
+ACT is a policy planning initiative from SFU designed to co-develop Low Carbon Resilience solutions to climate change impacts.
+Mobilizing equity in all decisions and solutions.

 The SFU Centre for Natural Hazard Research supports innovative research on earthquakes, tsunamis, landslides, floods, and other processes that threaten society and infrastructure.
 Its comprehensive holistic approach to research and education is based on seamless integration of physical and social science.
 Rapid climate change affects physical and biological processes and the landscape.
 Some natural disasters, such as floods and landslides, may occur more frequently with anticipated climate changes due to global warming.
 Climate change could also cause sea level to rise due to melting of glaciers, thermal expansion of oceans, and changes in ocean circulation.
 Sea-level rise will cause more flooding in coastal areas.
 Mining and forest harvesting may, in some cases, increase the risk of landslides under a new climate.